byronraymer/byronraymer/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-## Hi there my name is Byron 👋
+## Hi there I'm Byron 👋

- I love building software solutions, big and small, to improve business operations, so that people can focus on the things that matter.
+ I love helping busineses flourish.
+I enjoy using coding as a means to this end.

 Out of the office, I enjoy mountain biking, trail running and exploring new places.